dachinat/nextcloud/README.md

 #### Retrive shares from specific file or folder

-Can be called with two optional paremeters
+Can be called with two optional parameters
 * reshares - boolean - shows all shares for a given file
 * subfiles - boolean - shows all shares for subfiles in a directory